Skip to content

 5. Allowing access for analysis

-• Run SQL queries to slice and dice your process information
+• Run SQL queries against your process data

-• Data processing begins the moment Tallyfy Analytics activates on your account - not before
+• Data processing doesn’t begin until you activate Tallyfy Analytics on your account

 • You’ll receive your AWS IAM credentials right after activation

-• Connect your BI tools in under 10 minutes using standard drivers
+• You can connect most BI tools in about 15 minutes using standard JDBC/ODBC drivers

 • Need data stored in a specific region or format?
 Contact Tallyfy support first